Philadelphia Criminal Appeals Attorney

 Our Philadelphia Criminal Appeals Lawyers Are Ready to Represent You

 The choice of which claims to raise on appeal is best left to an experienced Philadelphia criminal appeals lawyer like Lloyd Long.
 Clients (and inexperienced lawyers) want to raise every imaginable issue, but that is often a bad idea.
 It gives appellate judges the impression that you are throwing everything at the wall and hoping that something sticks.
 You do not want overworked judges thinking like that.
-It is far better practice to only raise claims that present a real likelihood of success.
+It is far better practice only to raise claims that present a real likelihood of success.
 If you are wondering whether or not your claim can be raised on appeal, contact us today to request a consultation.

 Go Over Your Situation with Our Philadelphia Criminal Appeals Lawyers Today